Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 * You will have the cure against spam
 * You will contribute against the global economic inequality

-*The price you currently pay for all that is a little convenience.
-We do believe it's worth it.*
+*Admittedly, there is a price for all this.
+Currently, it is just a little bit of convenience.
+We think it's worth it.*

 ----

 How it Works
 -------------

-With the award-winning :term:`Particl Marketplace`, you first and foremost prioritize the security of your personal information and data.
-It is, simply put, the most secure and private online marketplace on the web.

-It relies on open-source technologies that are openly audited, inspected, and improved by the global community.
+:term:`Particl Marketplace` relies on open-source technologies that are openly audited, inspected, and improved by the global community.
 Each and every single component of the marketplace is designed to keep you, your funds, and your personal information safe.

-However, the :term:`Particl Marketplace` is based on distributed ledger and :term:`peer-to-peer <Peer-to-Peer>` technologies, which you may know by hearing Blockchain and Bitcoin's synonyms.
+It is based on distributed ledger and :term:`peer-to-peer <Peer-to-Peer>` technologies, which you may know by hearing :term:`Blockchain` and Bitcoin's synonyms.
 It runs on a distributed network (:term:`Particl Network`) of :term:`nodes <Node>` hosted by volunteers scattered across the world.
 It is an entirely autonomous platform that doesn’t require any central party to operate, which means no company or organization is between buyers and sellers.

 .. raw:: html